 Prior to the start of drilling a water-supply well, the Contractor or well owner must submit a “notification” form, with the appropriate fee, to the MDH.
 The "notification" form is available from a licensed well contractor or the MDH.
 The notification form includes basic information about the well owner, property address, and the licensed contractor hired to construct the well.

 Once the notification and fee has been received by the MDH, work may start on the well.
 The MDH will mail a written confirmation of receipt to the well owner and to the contractor.
 Once construction is complete, the well contractor must provide a copy of the “Well and Boring Record” to the well owner and to the MDH, which documents construction details of the well, such as well depth, depth to groundwater, geology, well components, and pump information.
-The well contractor must also have a water sample tested for bacteria and nitrate by a MDH certified laboratory, and send the results to the well owner.
+The well contractor must also have a water sample tested for bacteria and nitrate by a MDH accredited laboratory, and send the results to the well owner.
 The MDH recommends that the well owner keep these records with other important property documents.